Robots as Mental Well-being Coaches: Design and Ethical Recommendations: Iterative Design Process: Three User-centred Studies

-Based on the qualitative analysis presented in Study 1, we designed the behaviour and interactions of a Robotic Coach (RC) to perform a brief, one-off positive psychology session with healthy adults as a proof-of-concept.
+Our findings in Study 1 showed that the adaptability and emotional responses are important aspects for a robotic coach to deliver mental well-being practices.
+With the help of one of the mental well-being coaches who participated in Study 1 and motivated by those results, we designed the behaviour and interactions of a Robotic Coach (RC) to perform a brief, one-off positive psychology session with healthy adults as a proof-of-concept.
+We focused on the positive psychology practice given the expertise of the human coach who collaborated with us for designing this study.
 We aimed to examine the \emph{robot capability} (see Section \ref{sec:study1rob_cap}) of \emph{responsiveness and adaptation}, specifically displaying \emph{empathy} via the robot's \emph{emotional expressions}, in response to participants sharing their experiences.
-This study is originally presented in \cite{churamani2022continual}.
+This study is originally presented in \cite{churamani2022continual}, where we applied Continual Personalization to accomplish the adaptation capability.